 Acquisition and development of new parklands, operation and maintenance of parkland, and system improvements will constitute the majority of the City's park expenditures over the next 10 years.
-Based on the proposed development program and estimated costs to implement the proposed improvements, the City will need to spend approximately \$3.1 to \$3.4 million on its park system over the next 10 years.
+Based on the proposed development program and estimated costs to implement the proposed improvements, the City will need to spend approximately \$3.4 million on its park system over the next 10 years.
+To be conservative, the CIP utilizes a high-value land cost estimate.
 To maintain the level of service standard, the City will need to spend an additional \$2.1 to \$3.3 million over the next 25 years to acquire and develop new parkland.
 The actual costs to the City of acquisition and development of new parks can be reduced through mandatory dedication policies, partnerships, and land donations, trusts, and easements.